Helkiah Crooke: Keeper of Bedlam

 In 1619 he was appointed Keeper of Bethlem Royal Hospital, popularly known as "Bedlam", the principal London hospital for the treatment of the mentally ill.
 He was the first qualified doctor to hold the office.
 He had conducted a vigorous campaign to remove his predecessor, Thomas Jenner, due to his lack of the proper qualifications.
 His record at Bedlam, as elsewhere, is controversial.
-His admirers called him a reformer who pioneered the humane treatment of the mentally ill: his critics claimed that he embezzled funds and was usually absent from the Hospital, deputising his duties to his son-in-law, Thomas Bedford.
+His admirers called him a reformer who pioneered the humane treatment of the mentally ill: his critics claimed that he embezzled funds and was usually absent from the hospital, deputising his duties to his son-in-law, Thomas Bedford.
 Most serious was the complaint that the care of patients was so neglected that many were "like to starve".
 Food intended for the patients was often stolen by the hospital steward, whom the patients had to bribe to hand it over or go without.
-Helkiah was often accused of attacking others for faults of which he was himself guilty, and his denunciation of his predecessor Jenner for incompetence was is unlikely to have been forgotten.
+Helkiah was often accused of attacking others for faults of which he was himself guilty, and his denunciation of his predecessor Jenner for incompetence was unlikely to have been forgotten.
 His attempts to break the long-standing oversight of the administration of Bedlam by the Governors of the Bridewell Prison were unsuccessful, and the inevitable quarrel with the Governors of Bridewell merely made him more enemies.

 Complaints about his conduct became so numerous that an inquiry was held in 1632.
 It covered the charges of mismanagement, corruption by the steward, and failure to feed the patients.
 Most serious perhaps was the charge of failing to make any effort to cure the patients of their mental illness.
 The death of King James I in 1625 had removed Helkiah's protection as a royal favourite, and he was found guilty and removed from office.
 He was the last Keeper to be appointed simply on the basis of royal patronage.